 Now that we know what affects a website’s ROI, what steps can be taken to improve it during the re-design process?

-Well, there’s a lot you can do to increase user engagement and increase conversion rates, including mobile optimising the site, ensuring the design is appealing to your demographic, and of course, making sure it’s easy-to-use.
+There’s a lot you can do to increase user engagement and increase conversion rates, including mobile optimising the site, ensuring the design is appealing to your demographic, and of course, making sure it’s easy-to-use.
+Other ways include:

 When designing a website with profitability in mind, it needs to be visually appealing to your target audience.
 An insurance broker’s customers, for example, will be looking for a site that looks trustworthy and sensible, while also offering valuable information that is easy to follow and informative.